janishahn/files-to-prompt/README.md

   files-to-prompt path/to/directory --markdown
   ```

 - `-o/--output <file>`: Write the output to a file instead of printing it to the console.
+The output file itself will be excluded from the results.

   ```bash
   files-to-prompt path/to/directory -o output.txt